aishwarya1912s/portfolio/critique-by-design.md

 If i could redesign it, i would not use a bubble chart but instead a bar or line chart, with calm colors and clear text.
 It might be better to write it in a different color.
 Also, depending on the use, I would choose to include/exclude some of the countries from the visualization, or at least highlight the relevant ones.
 In a redesigned bar chart I would use colors like red or green, with blue, yellow to show different categories of export percentage categories.
 I would also ideally remove the Source and the company logo from the visualization.

+WHO I THINK THE PRIMARY AUDIENCE WILL BE?
+IS IT EFFECTIVE?
+WHAT CHANGES WOULD YOU MAKE,IF ANY?

+I believe the primary audience here are the policymakers, concerned with the economic impact of pharmaceuticals and international trade dynamics.
+It could also be business professionals working in the pharmaceutical industry who are seeking insights into export trends and potential markets.

+However, the data overload, limited information, and accessibility issues hinder its effectiveness, especially for deeper insights or specific details.
+Specific comparisons or regional analyses are mainly difficult to do.
+Overall, this visualization is not very effective for the audience.

+Apart from decluttering it, I would consider introducing zoom, filter, and hover features to allow users to explore specific countries, data points.
+This would address the issue of limited information and data overload, enabling viewers to delve deeper into areas of interest.
+Also, I would try to include a more color-blind friendly palette.
+I would also definitely use more contrasting colors for the bubbles and the text, increase the font size and ensure the total amount of global export money as a statistic  is included in the visualization.
+Ideally, I would redesign the entire thing into a bar chart.

 ![OriginalPic](OriginalPic.jpeg)